Volt gets full banking licence

 “By making it easier for aspiring ADIs to enter the market, APRA hopes to see consumers benefit from enhanced competition and potentially innovative new business models,” APRA chair Wayne Byres said at the time.

 Rival Xinja received its restricted licence in December.
 Other so-called ‘neobanks’ Judo Capital and 86400 are pursuing a full banking licence from APRA.
-86400 – owned by payments processing firm Cuscal – is expecting to be approved this quarter.
+86400 – currently fully funded by payments processing firm Cuscal – is expecting to be approved this quarter.

 “To have received our ADI licence before any other new entrant gives Volt Bank a competitive advantage over challenger banks looking to follow in our footsteps.
 We also acknowledge that this is a huge responsibility, as we will set the tone for a new era of banking,” Weston said.